elabftw/elabftw/src/sql/README.md

 See `src/sql/procedures.sql`.

+## Failed upgrades

+`db:update` automatically executes the matching `schemaN-down.sql` file if a schema migration fails.
+MySQL DDL statements cannot be rolled back as a transaction, so down migrations act as compensating rollbacks and must be safe to run after a partially applied up migration.
+Prefer `IF EXISTS` and the helper procedures above where applicable.

 ## Former columns

 Columns that should be removed after a while because they are not used anymore but were kept around so the `-down` action would not lose information: